mli/deepnumpy-doc/index.rst

    .. note::

       This is a preview of Apache MXNet (incubating)'s new **numpy-like** interface.
-It only contains the API documents, please check MXNet's main website for more documents.
+It only contains a subset of documents, please check MXNet's main website for more.

 .. raw:: html